-You can't promote products made from tortoise shell, ivory, coral, crocodile skin, tiger, polar bear or sea otter fur, and other endangered wildlife.
-You also can't promote medicinal products made from rhinos, tigers or Asiatic black bears.
+You can't promote the sale of live animals.
+You also can't advertise products made from tortoise shell, ivory, coral, crocodile skin, tiger, polar bear or sea otter fur, and other endangered wildlife.
+This includes medicinal products made from rhinos, tigers or Asiatic black bears.
 For a full list of prohibited wildlife products, please visit our partner, the World Wildlife Fund.

 Online gambling and lotteries, or games of skill

-You can't promote gambling game applications or gambling websites.
+You can't promote any kind of lottery, gambling game applications or gambling websites.
 We also don't accept ads for fantasy sports or other online prize-based games that require payment for entry.